stevens97/Astrophysical_Maser_Tutorial/README.md

-# Astrophysical Maser Data Reduction Tutorial
+# HartRAO Astrophysical Maser Tutorial

 This Jupyter Notebook provides a tutorial of how Astrophysical Maser Data (observed with the HartRAO telescope) can be reduced, processed and visualised.